DiscordBot-PMMP/DiscordBot/API.md

 + `RejectedError`
-    + RejectedError is always an instance of `JaxkDev\DiscordBot\Plugin\ApiRejection` where details about the rejection as well as the raw DiscordPHP rejection can be found.
+    + RejectedError is always an instance of `JaxkDev\DiscordBot\Plugin\ApiRejection` where details about the rejection as well as the raw DiscordPHP rejection (if applicable) can be found.

 + All API methods documented below can be found in `JaxkDev\DiscordBot\Plugin\Api.php`